How Jolt JNI works

 Bodies, physics systems, and shapes

-Collision detection is organized around bodies that interact in the context of a physics system.
+Collision detection is organized around bodies and constraints that interact in the context of a physics system.

 Bodies can be soft (varying shape) or rigid (non-varying shape).
 Rigid bodies can be moving or static (non-moving).
 And moving bodies can be dynamic (driven by forces, torques, and impulses) or kinematic (driven directly by external calculations).